- Victoria Falls Activities

 The water level is at its highest between April and May.
 During these months the Victoria Falls are a thundering wall of falling water and the spray from the falls can obscure the view.

-So which time of year is best to visit Victoria Falls?
+So which time of year is best for Victoria Falls activities and to visit Victoria Falls?
 The real answer is all year round.
 During the dryer months between June and September you are more likely to spot wildlife in Victoria Falls, but during the wetter months, the Victoria Falls themselves are more impressive.

 During the Jurassic Period (150-200 million years ago), volcanic activity resulted in thick basalt deposits covering large parts of Southern Africa.
 As the lava cooled and solidified, cracks appeared in the hard basalt crust, which were filled with clay and lime.
-Erosion and the course of the mighty Zambezi River cut through these softer materials, forming the first of a series of waterfalls.
+Erosion and the course of the mighty Zambezi River cut through these softer materials, forming the first of a series of waterfalls and providing us with some adventurous Victoria Falls activities.